tangrams/tangram-docs/docs/Syntax-Reference/styles.md

 `inlay` will cause features to be interwoven into the scene at an appropriate depth, according to their `order` value.
 To illustrate the difference between `inlay` and `overlay`: a street label drawn with `overlay` will be visible *over* any geometry covering the street, such as a nearby building, while a label drawn with `inlay` will display *behind* the building (but will still be partially visible where it is not covered by the building).

-`add` and `multiply` apply Photoshop-filter-like operations: features composited with `add` will tend to accumulate toward white, and `multiply` will tend to acculumate toward black.
+`add` and `multiply` apply Photoshop-filter-like operations: features composited with `add` will tend to accumulate toward white, and those with `multiply` will tend to acculumate toward black.

 ```yaml
 styles: